 Colours of the coast.

-The crack of rock against rock under our unsteady feet rises above the gentle roar of the sea.
-Rolling with each chunk of stone as they shift under our weight, we pick our way down to the shoreline, eyes glued, searching each stone, each rock.
-So many colours and shapes jump out, begging to be picked up, to be held.
-It was mid-morning and we had the beach mostly to ourselves.
-The early drizzle had lifted, leaving just a slight mist hanging over the horizon.
-Our pockets slowly filled with sandy favourites, souvenirs of this peaceful morning.
-A striking thread of quartz, or a shape formed by the sea that just sits comfortably, soothingly in the palm of your hand.
-Bright ochres and rust, contrasting with the deep, liquid greys.
-Smooth worn pebbles sitting next to the sharp edges of barnacles.
+The crack of rock against rock under unsteady feet rises above the muffled roar of the sea.
+Rolling with each chunk of stone as they shift under our weight, we pick our way down to the shoreline.
+So many colours and shapes jump out, begging to be picked up, to be slipped into a pocket.
+A striking thread of quartz, or a sea-formed shape that sits comfortably in the palm of your hand.
+Bright ochres and rust, against deep, liquid greys.
+Smooth worn stone and the sharp graze of barnacles.

 Privacy Settings